laravel/docs/mail.md

 <a name="attachments"></a>
 ### Attachments

-To add attachments to an email, use the `attach` method within the mailable class' `build` method.
+To add attachments to an email, use the `attach` method within the mailable class `build` method.
 The `attach` method accepts the full path to the file as its first argument:

     /**
      * Build the message.